Duty Free Personal Allowances

 Alcohol and tobacco products in excess of the Duty Free allowances imported from countries outside the Customs Union of the UK, Isle of Man or Channel Islands may incur both Excise and Import duties (taxes).

-- travelling on a commercial air or sea service, goods to a value of £390
+- Personal allowances when travelling on a commercial air or sea service, goods to a value of £390

-- travelling by private aircraft or private vessel, goods to a value of £270
+- Personal Allowances when travelling by private aircraft or private vessel, goods to a value of £270

-- If you bring in something worth more than the limits, you will have to pay duty on the full value, not just on the value above £390 or £270.
+- If you bring in something worth more than the limits you will have to pay import duty on the full value, not just on the value above £390 or £270.

 Why are the public not told about their Duty Free Allowance when they purchase duty free items?